arthurgmv/LogInSignUp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

+# Description
+This is a simple Angular application demonstrating a login and registration page.
+It uses Angular's template-driven forms for user interaction.

+# Features

+Form Validation: Validates user inputs for email and password fields.
+Responsive Design: Built with responsive design principles in mind.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.